guidoism/escape/tools.md

 There are existing examples of Postscript being translated to Canvas commands:
 [WPS (Postscript for the Web)](http://logand.com/sw/wps/index.html) and [PostscriptJS](https://github.com/zaphod42/PostscriptJS).
 There are also
 [examples](http://www.williammalone.com/articles/create-html5-canvas-javascript-sprite-animation/) of making
 sprites for use on the Canvas.
+I'd use the sprite technique for pulling glyphs out of the font map image.
 While Postscript isn't really were I want to end up it will be useful because MetaPost generates Postscript as the output, which means that I should be able to compile MetaPost to WASM and run it directly in the browser.